Finding it tough to get car finance on your own? You might be eligible for a guarantor loan!

 If you’re a young driver or someone applying for car finance for the very first time, you might find that car finance with a guarantor is an option available to you.

 And if you do keep up with your repayments, you could demonstrate that you’re able to pay your bills on time and maybe even end up improving your credit score.

 Guarantor car finance is a type of car finance loan where someone else (usually a close friend or family member) guarantees that the loan repayments will be made if you don’t keep up with your repayments.

-The initial loan is paid to the guarantor and they release it to you.
-You, the borrower, are responsible for making the loan repayments direct to the lender.
+The loan is usually paid to your guarantor and then they’ll release it to you.
+It’ll be your responsibility to make the loan repayments direct to the lender.

 The main difference with a guarantor loan is that there is not just a two-way relationship between you and your lender, there is a third party involved; the guarantor.